Mifflin County Possession of Child Pornography Case

 Dismissal of All Charges – Buyer Beware When Purchasing a Used Computer

-The Mifflin County client purchased a used computer, and, a short time later, the original owner of the computer was arrested and charged with Sexual Abuse of Children in Mifflin County.
-The charge stemmed from the discovery of child pornography on the owner’s computers.
-The Mifflin County police were informed of the client’s recent purchase of the computer, and the police were informed that the client’s computer may also contain child pornography.
-The Mifflin County police requested and obtained a search warrant for all computers owned by the client.
-A search of the client’s computers led to the discovery of photographs that the police claimed were of minors in sexually explicit positions.
-The client was charged with Sexual Abuse of Children.
+Client purchased a used computer.
+A short time later, the original owner of the computer was arrested and charged with Sexual Abuse of Children in Mifflin County after the police found child pornography on the owner’s computers.
+The Mifflin County police were informed of Client’s recent purchase of the used computer.
+The police obtained a search warrant for Client’s computers.
+A search of the computer led to the discovery of child pornography.
+Client was charged with Sexual Abuse of Children.
+Client denied that he knew that his computer contained child pornography.